 First, tax incentives are granted to NGOs in form of exemption from most forms of taxes i.e. no tax may be levied on any money paid to an NGO such as donations, aids and grants.
 NGOs are also exempt from payment of import duty on certain goods meant for charitable or humanitarian purposes as approved by the Minister of Finance.

 The cost of registering an NGO or charitable foundation in Nigeria will be differed on a case by case basis and the roles of any lawyers assisting to incorporate such organization would take in completing the entire process.
-A prospective registrant may contact a lawyer for a cost’s advice.
+A prospective registrant may contact a lawyer for a cost.
+However, the total cost of registration ranges from N90,000 upward.

 Above all, the process for registration of NGO or charitable foundation is tedious, and engaging the services of an expert for such incorporation is most advised.